rajat95/AHDRNet-with-pytorch/README.md

 ## Code

-Main code in the folder code
+Main code in the folder code.
+The training and testing datasets can be find here.
+“Deep high dynamic range imaging of dynamic scenes,” ACM Transactions on Graphics (Proceedings of SIGGRAPH 2017), vol. 36, no. 4, 2017.

 ## The Results